John W. Koza Leadership Program

 Nomination and Selection

-Nominations for the 2018 Koza program are now closed.
-The application for the 2019 program is expected to be available in October 2018.
 Eligible individuals are encouraged to apply for the 2020 program in October 2019.
 However, supervisors may also nominate eligible individuals who work within their organizations.
 The Institutional Investor Council will select new Fellows each year from among the nominees, with an eye to maintaining balance by investor category and limiting the number of Fellows from any single investor organization to two individuals per year.

 Fellows will receive a conference fee waiver and travel expense stipend of up to $2,000 per event (subject to the gift policy of the representative’s firm) to attend the Spring Conference, the Annual Investor Conference and the PREA Institute.
 Each leadership fellow will participate for a two-year period and is required to attend the PREA events during their Fellowship period.